In the countries of the North and the South, basic financial services to reach customers far from banks

 At the street corner

 Even when the influence of developing countries is not so direct, the recipes for inclusive finance sometimes turn out to be very similar in the two hemispheres.
 Thus, parallels can be drawn between the supply of mobile money M-Pesa in a country like Kenya, and an initiative like Nickel in France.
 In Kenya, M-Pesa makes it possible to store and transfer money from a mobile account, money that can be converted into cash at a partner business, usually the local grocer.
-In France, Nickel offers an online account and a payment card that can be subscribed not at a bank, but at a tobacconist, again around the corner.
+In France, Nickel offers an online account and a payment card that can be subscribed not at a bank, but at a tobacconist, once more around the corner.

 Like M-Pesa, Nickel therefore mainly appeals to a population with little access to banking services.
 “Among our 2.8 million customers, a third have a complicated relationship with the bank because they are prohibited from banking, in particular, says Marie Degrand-Guillaud, Deputy CEO of Nickel.
 Another third seeks to save money on bank charges, which on average exceed 215 euros per year.
 A final third simply wants a secondary account for specific needs.
 By addressing the entire population, we avoid the use of Nickel being stigmatising. »